Initiatives for Addressing Key Sustainability Issues (Materiality)

 10 REDUCED INEQUALITIES

-Toyota Tsusho promotes diversity, equity, and inclusion (DE&I) as a management strategy.
-We are striving to create work environments that bring out the strengths of diverse personnel by undertaking reforms to implement more flexible and productive ways of working.
+We aim to create work environments that leverage the strengths of diverse personnel and are undertaking reforms to implement more flexible and productive ways of working.

 Also, we are working to develop human resources who can create business from a global perspective and who can achieve success in the global market, and are providing occupational training opportunities to local communities and actively developing human resources within and outside the company who are valuable to and contribute to society.
 Starting with our company, we are taking measures to eliminate child labor and forced labor from our entire supply chain, thereby improving the labor environment from various perspectives as a company that values and protects people.